Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ### Running The Tests

-Under the `"scripts"` key in the `package.json` file we can find a command to run the tests.
+Under the `"scripts"` key in the `package.json` file we find a command to run the tests.
 This command is `"test"`.

-To run the tests in the terminal we can use following command:
+To run the tests in the terminal we use following command:

 ```bash
 $ npm test